Welcome to the Cyveillance Weekly Cyber Security Trends Report

 - Criminal attacks in the healthcare sector – including those involving hackers and malicious insiders – have more than doubled in the last five years, according to a new study.
 The “Fifth Annual Benchmark Study on Privacy and Security of Healthcare Data” by the research firm Ponemon Institute concludes that criminal attacks in healthcare are up 125 percent since 2010.
 Cybercriminal incidents involving external and internal actors were the leading cause of a data breaches over the past two years, the study shows.
 In previous studies, lost or stolen computing devices had consistently had been the top breach culprit.

 - A US cosmetics retail giant disclosed that, for the second time in a year, it was investigating reports that hackers had broken into its networks and stolen customer credit card data.
 Sources close to the investigation said that the intruders gained access through a Citrix remote access portal set up for use by employees who needed access to company systems while on the road.
 After obtaining the login credentials of a district manager, the attackers gained easy entry into the corporate network and located all shared drives and scoured those for Visual Basic (VB) scripts.
 The intruders were able to locate a VB script on the company’s network that contained the username and password of a network administrator at the company.
 That allowed them to copy files to the cash registers.
-The attackers then used a simple batch file loop, put in all the cash register Internet addresses they found while scanning the network, looped through that access point and copied the malware to all of the roughly 6,000 point-of-sale devices.
+The attackers then used a simple batch file loop, put in all the cash register Internet addresses they found while scanning the network, looped through that access point and copied the Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. to all of the roughly 6,000 point-of-sale devices.

 Legal and Regulations

-- The Cybersecurity Unit of the U.S. Department of Justice (the “Justice Department”) released a guidance document, entitled Best Practices for Victim Response and Reporting of Cyber Incidents (“Guidance”), discussing best practices for cyber incident response preparedness based on lessons learned by federal prosecutors while handling cyber investigations and prosecutions.
+- The Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
+LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
+Everybody is doing it, but we have the double black belt with the Versace logo.
+So yeah, we’re really good.
+Unit of the U.S. Department of Justice (the “Justice Department”) released a guidance document, entitled Best Practices for Victim Response and Reporting of Cyber Incidents (“Guidance”), discussing best practices for cyber incident response preparedness based on lessons learned by federal prosecutors while handling cyber investigations and prosecutions.
 The Guidance is intended to assist organizations with preparing to respond to a cyber incident, and emphasizes that that the best time to plan a cyber response strategy is before an incident occurs.
 The Justice Department drafted the Guidance with smaller, less-experienced organizations in mind, but also believes that larger organizations may benefit from its summary of best practices.

 – Hunton & Williams